fullon-labs/flon-core/docs/01_node/03_plugins/trace_api_plugin/index.md

 ## Manual Maintenance

 The `trace-dir` option defines the directory on the filesystem where the trace log files are stored by the `trace_api_plugin`.
 These files are stable once the LIB block has progressed past a given slice and then can be deleted at any time to reclaim filesystem space.
-The deployed FullOn system will tolerate any out-of-process management system that removes some or all of these files in this directory regardless of what data they represent, or whether there is a running `fonod` instance accessing them or not.
+The deployed FullOn system will tolerate any out-of-process management system that removes some or all of these files in this directory regardless of what data they represent, or whether there is a running `funod` instance accessing them or not.
 Data which would nominally be available, but is no longer so due to manual maintenance, will result in a HTTP 404 response from the appropriate API endpoint(s).

 [[info | For node operators]]
 | Node operators can take full control over the lifetime of the historical data available in their nodes via the `trace-api-plugin` and the `trace-minimum-irreversible-history-blocks` and `trace-minimum-uncompressed-irreversible-history-blocks` options in conjunction with any external filesystem resource manager.